 Learning at Home

-In the event that children will have to be sent home and a positive case occurs in school, we will inform affected children and their parents immediately.
-In these circumstances, work packs will be issued to children who are required to stay at home for a period of 14 days.
+In the event that children have to be sent home and a positive case occurs in school, we will inform affected children and their parents immediately.
+In these circumstances, work packs will be issued to children who are required to stay at home for a period of 10 days.
 Work packs will be issued each week and made available on each class page under the 'Pupils' tab.

 Teachers will provide either lesson starters on the school website to accompany work packs or links to videos to support learning at home.
 These lesson starters or website links will all be added to the class pages along with electronic versions of the work packs.